SAP-CLM-SL/ISLM/docs/ISLM_with_SAPGenAI/createandpublish.md

     - **Intelligent Scenario Type**: `Generative AI` <br>
 ![](./images/NameDescriptionType.png)<br>

-4. Select the **Usage Type** as **Stateless - With Embeddings**.<br> The usage type provides connectivity to GenAI Hub.
-For Stateless - With Embeddings usage type, the information or data from previous interactions with LLM is not retained.
-Each interaction is treated as a new request, ensuring a fresh context for every interaction. <br>
+4. Select the **Usage Type**.<br> A shared connectivity model in ISLM enables a single connection between the ABAP system and the SAP Generative AI Hub to be configured once and reused across multiple AI use cases.
+This streamlines connectivity management, strengthens governance, and reduces the overall configuration and setup effort. <br>
 ![](./images/UsageType.png)

 5. Click the **Add Model** button.